 Building a campaign plan

 Let employees know it’s coming prior to your launch date.
 It’s important to start communicating and creating positive hype before you launch your new digital workplace solution.
-Start your teaser campaigns a month out and increase as you get closer to launch.
+Start your teaser campaigns a month out and increase the frequency as you get closer to launch.

 - Plan to run a campaign schedule

 - Start four weeks prior to launch

 - Make sure the campaigns are fun and friendly with key messages on what's in it for employees

 - Use campaigns that leverage multiple delivery methods

 Try out some teaser campaigns before launch day.
 This helps to create hype and provides vital feedback on your messaging.
 It will give you time to: